moijafcor/Aliaxer/README.md

 # Set Up

 - Clone or fork/clone or download this repo as ZIP
 - Create the directory to contain the aliases files and grab its path.
-You can use the included 'aliases' directory but is not recommended because its ideal to have versioning for the aliases themselves.
 - Determine which file is your terminal sourcing for aliases.
-In Bash usually is _~/.bashrc_, _~/.zshrc_ for Zsh where that file is sourced.
+In Bash usually is ```~/.bashrc```, ```~/.zshrc``` for Zsh where that file is sourced.
 You may need to uncommend the lines with the import.
-- Make _run.py_ executable by the system: _chmod u+x run.py_
+- Make ```run.py``` executable by the system: ```chmod u+x run.py```
-- Run _run.py_ script for the first time using the *--setup* switch.
+- Run ```run.py``` script for the first time using the ```--setup``` switch.
-- Close and re-open your terminal or re-source your _*rc_ file from the previous step so you can use the app.
-For better results, closing the Terminal session in order to get a fresh one is better in order to avoid possible alias collisions because re-sourcing does not perform unaliasing.
+- Close and re-open your Terminal or re-source your ```*rc``` file from the previous step so you can use the app.
+For better results, closing the Terminal session to get a fresh one is better because re-sourcing does not perform unaliasing.
-- The _aliaxer_ command will then be available for you to command Aliaxer.
-Check its help _aliaxer -h_ or just _aliaxer_ to learn about all available options.
+- The ```aliaxer``` command will then be available for you to summon Aliaxer.
+Check out its help ```aliaxer -h``` or just ```aliaxer``` to learn about all available options.
-- Optionally, you can create a _remotes_ file for sourcing aliases from remotes files.
+- Optionally, you can create a ```remotes``` file for sourcing aliases from remotes files.
 Please see the *Using Remotes section* for instructions.

 ### Using Remotes

 You can use remotes files (either in your network or on the Internet) to source your aliases from.
-This is particularly useful when you have to administer a fleet of drone servers whit quasi-identical setups or running same tools; also for operating Docker containers, Arduinos, etc.
+This is particularly useful when you have to administer a fleet of drone servers with quasi-identical setups or running same tools; also for operating Docker containers, IoT, Arduinos, etc.

-In to have your remotes sourced you need to:
+In order to have your remotes sourced you need to:

 - Create a file named ```remotes``` inside your aliases file directory.
-- Paste the URL onto the file.
+- Paste the URL of your aliases onto the file.
 If you are sourcing more than one remote url add each one on its own line.

 For example: